Android Wallets

 Is BitPay supported on Android?

-Yes, BitPay is available on the Google Play Store.
+Yes, BitPay is available for Android but not on the Google Play Store.
+You need to download it directly from BitPay's website.
 We do not recommend it as it does not support hardware wallets and is custodial, meaning you do not hold your coins.
 BitPay does.

 Which wallet is best for investors?